 OFH is committed to expanding this program into an 8 week program in partnership with B&GC in those locations of greatest need….

-To see the program in action....click on the video below -
+To see the program in action..click on any of the videos below -

 Here is some initial feedback we received

 - When the kids learned about the difference between high fructose corn syrup and real sugar, and how to look at ingredients labels, it was their best class.
 Days after that, they were talking about it to other members, and asking about the sugar in the snack we provide daily.
 That information is going to stick with them for a long time.
 Terra Bueno, Director Murray Club